 What do providers need to be successful in supporting youth in a healthy, positive way?

-- Every young person knows what they want and what they need.
+- Every young person knows what they want and what they need, they just might need support from a caring adult to get there.

 - Youth should not be asked to bear the weight of systemic deficiencies.